pagkly/Zed/Investopedia4/Relative Vigor Index - RVI Definition.md

 The two most popular trading signals include:

--   RVI Divergences - Divergence between the RVI indicator and price suggests there will be a near-term change in the trend in the direction of the RVI's trend.
-So, if a stock price is rising and the RVI indicator is falling, it predicts the stock will reverse over the near-term.
+-   RVI Divergences - Divergence between the RVI indicator and price suggests there [[Will|will]] be a near-term change in the trend in the direction of the RVI's trend.
+So, if a [[Stock|stock]] price is rising and the RVI indicator is falling, it predicts the stock will reverse over the near-term.
 -   RVI Crossovers - Like many oscillators, RVI has a signal line that's often calculated with price inputs.
 A crossover above the signal line is a bullish indicator while a crossover below the signal line is a bearish indicator.
 These crossovers are designed to be leading indicators of future price direction.

 ## Limitations of Using Relative Vigor Index